gretaivan/javaTheory/README.md

 + <em>String Builder</em> - note it is not a string, it is a buffer, once the desired content is achieved, it requires extraction to be a string
 + Type casting - explicit casting is converting to the lower value primitive variable, which results in the data loss, so is not automatic.
 Implicit is when conversion is from lower data type to higher and there is no data loss.
 + Variable amount of arguments - vaargs or ellipse in the methods
++ Anonymous and inner classes
++ Interface and generic interfaces
++ Enums

 ### Projects
 +  [Data Structures](https://github.com/gretaivan/javaTheory/blob/main/README.md#data-types)  - <em> unchecked structures are not implemented yet</em>